charlesrich/Disco/disco/models/README.txt

-If you don't use Emacs, just Google "Free XML editor" to find many other free XML editors, most of which will use the XML Schema file (see disco/lib/cea-2018-ext.xsd in this directory) instead of the RelaxNG file (the xsd checking is weaker).
+If you don't use Emacs, just Google "Free XML editor" to find many other free XML editors, most of which will use the XML Schema file (see disco/lib/cea-2018-ext.xsd in this repository) instead of the RelaxNG file (the xsd checking is weaker).
 For example, Microsoft distributes something called "XML Notepad".